guilhermelawless/nano-dpow/client/README.md

 #### Windows (experimental)

+Navigate to `bin\windows` on your file explorer and double-click the file `run_work_server.bat`, it should leave a terminal window running in the foreground, which you can minimize but not close (sorry!).
+Edit the file to change the GPU that will be used.

-Edit the properties of the file `run_work_server.lnk` inside `bin\windows` to run `bin\windows\nano-work-server.exe` with the desired options when clicked.
-Run it, should leave a terminal window running in the foreground.
+Alternatively you can run `bin\windows\nano-work-server.exe` with the usual options (see above in the instructions for Linux).

 ### DPoW Client